 Why Does Bell’s Palsy Reoccur?

 Questions persist about the exact cause of non-recurrent Bell’s palsy as well.
 Thus far, research shows Bell’s palsy can occur when herpes simplex virus (HSV) gets reactivated in the temporal bone, which contains the middle and inner parts of the ear.
-In this instance, the facial nerve becomes swollen, often leading to instant facial paralysis and other symptoms.
+In this instance, the facial nerve becomes swollen, often leading to sudden facial paralysis and other symptoms.

-Bell’s Palsy Recurrence Symptoms
+Recurrent Bell’s Palsy Symptoms

 Recurrent Bell’s palsy can cause a wide range of symptoms, including: